anisbet/pipe/Readme.md

                   maximum of 10 trailing '.' characters, and c1 with upto 14 leading spaces.
  -P             : Ensures a tailing delimiter is output at the end of all lines.
                   The default delimiter of '|' can be changed with -h.
+ -Q             : Output the line before and line after a '-g', or '-G' match to STDERR.
+Used to
+                  view the context around a match, that is, the line before the match and the line after.
+                  The lines are written to STDERR, and are immutable.
+The line preceding a match is denoted by ‘<=’, the line after by ‘=>’.
+If the match occurs on the first line the preceding match is ‘<=BOF’, beginning of file, and if the match occurs on the last line the trailing match is ‘=>EOF’.
  -r<percent>    : Output a random percentage of records, ie: -r100 output all lines in random
                   order. -r15 outputs 15% of the input in random order. -r0 produces all output in order.
  -R             : Reverse sort (-d and -s).